Stop Your Dog From Barking With A No Bark Dog Collar

 Do No Bark Collars Cause Unnecessary Suffering?

-It’s always important to consider the alternatives to no-bark collars, such as traditional disciplinary measures or other means which avoid inflicting physical or emotional pain or stress on the dog.
-If possible, it’s best to discipline dogs in this way, than to cause any unnecessary suffering by using a no-bark dog collar.
+It’s always important to consider the alternatives to no-bark collars, such as traditional disciplinary measures or other means that avoid inflicting physical or emotional pain or stress on the dog.
+If possible, it’s best to discipline dogs in this way than to cause any unnecessary suffering by using a no-bark dog collar.

 What’s An Alternative For A No-Bark Collar?

-If you are looking for a more humane substitute to the shock collar, try an ultrasonic bark control device.
+If you are looking for a more humane substitute for the shock collar, try an ultrasonic bark control device.
 This Ankuwa one looks like a birdhouse and costs Check Amazon for availability .

 Criticism Of The No-Bark Collar

 The no-bark collar has received quite a few critics whose points should be brought to light.
-Bark collars, while they discourage problem barking can also discourage all barking in some more sensitive dogs.
-On the topic of sensitive dogs it is also true that some dogs can be particularly sensitive to one type of bark collar or another, so it is recommended that you discuss all of your options with your vet prior to using a bark collar.
+Dog bark collars, while they discourage problem barking, can also discourage all barking in some more sensitive dogs.
+On the topic of sensitive dogs, it is also true that some dogs can be particularly sensitive to one type of bark collar or another, so it is recommended that you discuss all of your options with your veterinarian prior to using a bark collar.
+Learn more about how to pick the best leashes and collars here.

 Tagged With: ,